jcurl/RJCP.base/doc/GIT.md

 git push origin :refs/devtags/dotnet-XXX_TagNotes
 ```

-This will push an empty refernece, removing the remote reference.
+This will push an empty reference, removing the remote reference.
 This allows
 you to update a new version of the reference.